 Divorce is the legal aspect.
 I am not going to talk about that.

 All I will say is that it helps to separate the legal part of your relationship from the emotional one.
 You can divorce your wife and still come back together as a happy, loving couple.
 A divorce concerns itself with paperwork, not the heart or harmony of the couple.
-Yes, you can get your wife back after a divorce when you focus on the heart more than the paperwork.
+So, you can get her back after a divorce when you focus on the heart more than the paperwork.

 It is a common mistake to ignore the heart side of the relationship in favour of the legal side and lose both.

 I have good reasons to believe that someone is telling her what to do; the inconsistency in her behavior and the delayed reactions are examples.